Jessime/Jessime.github.io/_pages/about.md

   I briefly considered [Waldo](https://en.wikipedia.org/wiki/The_Waldo_Moment), as general homage to Black Mirror.
   Mulan seems like a good choice, cause she's a badass.
 Plus, good music.
-  And, even though I haven't seen it all [Aang](https://en.wikipedia.org/wiki/Aang) keeps popping into my head.
+  And even though I haven't seen it all [Aang](https://en.wikipedia.org/wiki/Aang) keeps popping into my head.

 * <u> If you could visit any place in the world, where would you choose to go? </u>